A multiscale approach to the stationary Ginzburg-Landau equations of superconductivity: Numerical experiments

 In this section we verify our theoretical results from Theorem \ref{thrm:main-results} in numerical experiments and investigate the optimality of the convergence w.r.t. the mesh size $H$ for the order parameter $u$ and the mesh size $h$ for the vector potential $\MagPot$ as well as the scaling of the convergence w.r.t. the GL parameter $\kappa$.
 The implementation for our experiments is available as a MATLAB Code on \url{https://github.com/cdoeding/fullGLmodelLOD}.

-For the experiments we choose the LOD approximation for the order parameter $u$ and quadratic FE ($k = 2$) for the vector potential $\mathbf{A}$.
+For the experiments we choose a LOD approximation for the order parameter $u$ and quadratic FE ($k = 2$) for the vector potential $\mathbf{A}$.
 The latter choice has two reasons: First, considering either $k = 1$ or $k = 2$ is sufficient to demonstrate the main results numerically, since the difference in the analysis is based on standard properties of Lagrange finite elements and there is no reason to expect a different behavior in the case $k = 1$, except for the lower order w.r.t. $h$ and $\kappa$.
 Second, due to the higher convergence in the case of quadratic FE, it is easier to extract the expected third order convergence in the LOD space by taking sufficiently small $h$ in the experiments.
+For brevity, we will not compare the LOD approximation in the order parameter with the FE approximation in this section, since this has already been done for a simplified Ginzburg–Landau model in \cite{BDH24}.
+In \cite{BDH24}, the advantages of the LOD approach compared to classical FE were demonstrated, and no deviations are expected for the full Ginzburg–Landau model.

 Another simplification we make is a reduction to two dimensions to keep the complexity and runtimes reasonable in our experiments.
 We emphasize that the main results and the analysis in this work are not restricted to the three-dimensional case, but can be modified to the problem in two dimensions.
 To derive the corresponding Ginzburg--Landau model in $2d$, one intuitively considers a $3d$ external magnetic field $\MagF$ which is perpendicular to the $x_1$-$x_2$ plane, i.e., $\MagF = (0,0,\MagF_3)^T$ for some scalar function $\MagF_3$.
 Then the order parameter and the vector potential should not vary in the $x_3$-direction as far as we stay away from the $x_3$-boundary of the superconductor, i.e., $\partial_{x_3} u = 0$ and $\partial_{x_3} \mathbf{A} = \mathbf{0}$.
 This implies that the third component of the vector potential has to vanish and one derives the Ginzburg--Landau free energy in two dimensions